-I have been to China many times, but I did not go to treat, that's was the one thing I was specifically warned about very seriously by people who I consider friends who are intelligent agents.
+I have been to China many times, but I did not go to treat, that’s was the one thing I was specifically warned about very seriously by people who I consider friends who are intelligent agents.
 They were very concern.
-If you go to their turf, if you go to their territory, then you enter in a world which can cause you big problems.
-I actually negotiated with them to meet in a neutral country, two countries were Singapore and Thailand, both of which I'm familiar with, and both of which are kind of neutral.
+If you go to their turf, if you go to their territory, then you enter a world that can cause you big problems.
+I actually negotiated with them to meet in a neutral country, two countries were Singapore and Thailand, both of which I’m familiar with, and both of which are kind of neutral.
 You know, the Chinese and the Americans and all kinds of other people operate in those countries freely.

 I don’t and didn’t have the resources to confirm who with these people actually work, because remember that at the end of the day all I really had was fake names and Gmail addresses.
 So, I contacted the intelligence sources that I know who do this for a living, focused on China, they did whatever they do and make things confirmed that these guys were agents of the Ministry of State Security Shanghai Bureau, which for some reason Shanghai Bureau is very very active in recruiting foreigners, probably because Shangai is an international city, lots of businessmen work there.

 Apparently, they target foreigners regularly, and I do know they target people in Washington D.C. all the time, particularly in think tanks and academia, here in Washington D.C.
 Washington is an interesting city, lots of people from all over the world here up to all kinds of no good, including my president (laughs), so they target people who probably have no idea that they’re even being recruited.